SoftPerfect Network Scanner

 • Attempts: the maximum number of ping requests.

-• Always analyse host forces the scanner to analyse a non-responding host.
+• Always analyse device (even if ping failed) forces the scanner to analyse a non-responding host.

 • Ping network and broadcast addresses: when enabled, the scanner tries to ping the first and last IP addresses in a network.